sam-k/pager-sec/README.md

 # pager-sdr

+:construction: Pending review, the interception and decoding steps of this project have been **paused**.

 ## Motivation

-Though largely replaced by smartphones today, pagers remain extremely common in niche fields, such as hospitals, whose communications often include protected health information.
-Yet most pagers lack encryption/authentication and are vulnerable to attack.
-In this project, I use a software-defined radio (SDR) to intercept pages, parse the messages, and automate the task.
+Though largely replaced by smartphones today, pagers remain extremely common in niche fields, such as hospitals, where pagers are favored for their low cost, long battery life, wide range and reliable connectivity—crucial in a setting where many walls are shielded to block X-ray radiation.
+An estimated [80% of all U.S. clinicians](https://www.journalofhospitalmedicine.com/jhospmed/article/141692/hospital-medicine/hospital-based-clinicians-use-technology-patient-care) still carry pagers, not to mention the nurses, paramedics and other health-care personnel who also rely on pagers.

+However, most pagers have zero security.
+The one-way pagers cannot support end-to-end encryption, and most data is transmitted unencrypted, yet paging communications often include protected health information (PHI)—including patient names, medical histories and test results, all in real time.
+This poses significant risk to patient confidentiality and may violate the [HIPAA Security Rule](https://www.law.cornell.edu/cfr/text/45/164.306).
+Still, it remains common practice in many hospitals.

+In this project, I demonstrate the security issues in medical pagers by using a software-defined radio (SDR) to intercept pages, parse the messages, and automate the task.
+I also provide security recommendations to remedy these issues.

 ## Materials